 Best Community Colleges in the US

 Though most community colleges offer similar programs, some are better than others.
-Community colleges tend to be ranked based on the quality of their programs, the variety of their programs, their graduation rates, and the rate at which their students transfer into four-year colleges.
+Community colleges tend to be ranked based on the quality and variety of their programs, their graduation rates, and the rate at which their students transfer into four-year colleges.
 Cost-to-value outcomes are also taken into account.
 The more successful students are and the less the college costs, the higher the cost-to-value rating of the community college.

 Finally, location and accessibility to four-year schools also play a role in community college rankings.
 Most top community colleges are located near or around large four-year institutions that they may have formal or informal transfer agreements with.